MicrosoftDocs/win32/desktop-src/medfound/attributes-and-properties.md

 ---
-Description: 'An attribute is a key/value pair, where the key is a GUID and the value is a PROPVARIANT.
-Attributes are used throughout Microsoft Media Foundation to configure objects, describe media formats, query object properties, and other purposes.' ms.assetid: '44af5e03-5f0a-4564-b9d6-b8c935df35b2'
+Description: An attribute is a key/value pair, where the key is a GUID and the value is a PROPVARIANT.
+Attributes are used throughout Microsoft Media Foundation to configure objects, describe media formats, query object properties, and other purposes. ms.assetid: 44af5e03-5f0a-4564-b9d6-b8c935df35b2
-title: Attributes in Media Foundation
+title: Attributes in Media Foundation ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Attributes in Media Foundation